 Outside of his publications, Moses has an academic interest in several research areas, including Historically Black Colleges and Universities (HBCUs), Homelessness, Gentrification, Racial Disparities in Education and Criminal Justice, Neighborhood Revitalization, Community and Economic Development, and Interdisciplinary Collaboration.
 He also acquired teaching experience as a graduate student, co-instructor, and adjunct professor with the State University of New York at Binghamton and Becker College.

 Moses Dixon attended Howard University in Washington, D.C., where he graduated cum laude with his Bachelor of Arts degree in Political Science with a concentration on Community Development and Planning.
 He then enrolled at the Morehouse School of Medicine at the David Satcher Health Leadership Institute in Atlanta, Georgia, where he earned his Certificate in Community Health Leadership with a concentration on Interdisciplinary Community Health Collaboration.
 From there, Moses attended Clark University in Worcester, Massachusetts, where he earned his Master’s degree in Community Development and Planning with a concentration in Neighborhood Revitalization.
-He’s recently completed his Doctor of Philosophy in Community and Public Affairs, with a dissertation on the economic and social impact that closing a black college can have on a community with a focus on Selma, Alabama, and the closing of Concordia College.
+He’s recently completed his Doctor of Philosophy in Community and Public Affairs from the State University of New York at Binghamton in New York, with a dissertation on the economic and social impact that closing a black college can have on a community with a focus on Selma, Alabama, and the closing of Concordia College.

 Dogs are great pets for the elderly and people who need some company.
 Many breeds of dogs are perfect for people with disabilities or those who have trouble taking care of themselves.
 Seniors can make great friends with a dog.
 The following are some of the best dog...